 3. Exempting students one-time for MBBS abroad from the NEET Exam in 2020

 In a petition filed by a student seeking exemption from NEET (UG) 2020 due to the clash between the date of the exam and the classes in foreign medical institutes in Delhi High Court.
 The petition was aimed at seeking an exemption from NEET (UG) Exam 2020 as the classes in foreign medical institutes are likely to commence from 15th September.
-The NEET examination which was scheduled for 13th September 2020, thus the student claimed that she would be losing an academic year in the process.
+The NEET examination was scheduled for 13th September 2020, thus the student claimed that she would be losing an academic year in the process.

-With the NMC/MCI mandating the qualification of NEET (UG) for the medical studies in India and abroad, the students for MBBS abroad had to qualify the exam in order to be eligible and pursue their medical studies.
+With the NMC/MCI mandating the qualification of NEET (UG) for medical studies in India and abroad, the students for MBBS abroad had to qualify for the exam in order to be eligible and pursue their medical studies.